 The Centers for Medicare and Medicaid Services (CMS) has issued new guidance on whether families can visit loved ones in nursing homes.
 The guidance allows indoor visitation even when the resident has not been vaccinated.
 The coronavirus pandemic has hit long-term care facilities particularly hard, with more than 170,000 residents and employees dying of COVID-19.
 Most […]

 Medicare Beneficiaries May Be Eligible for an Extra 100 days of Skilled Nursing Coverage Due to Pandemic

 The COVID-19 pandemic has been particularly devastating for nursing homes and their residents.
 Aside from the tragically disproportionate loss of life, care for surviving residents has been delayed or interrupted due to infection, facility lockdowns, or other health system disruptions.
 In such cases, Medicare beneficiaries who qualify for skilled nursing facility (SNF) coverage may be eligible […]

 CDC’s survey of some 100 nearby long-term care facilities found that staff members who worked in more than one facility and/or who worked while sick were among the leading contributors to the facilities’ vulnerability to infection.

 With another round of stimulus checks in negotiations, here is some perspective from the first round about deceased family members receiving stimulus checks.

-With the pending approval of a second round stimulus payments under the Senate’s HEALS Act, this provides a good reminder for how the first wave of payments were calculated.
+The pending approval of a second round of stimulus payments under the Senate’s HEALS Act provides a good reminder of how the first wave of payments was calculated.
 The coronavirus relief bill includes a direct payment to most Americans, but this has Medicaid recipients wondering how the payment will affect them.
-Because the payment […]
+Because the payment is […]

 Immunity for nursing homes during the Coronavirus Pandemic?